BlockchainCommons/Research/papers/bcr-2025-001-provenance-mark.md

 ## Extension: Chain Rotation

 *Chain rotation* enables creators to transition between cryptographic seeds, ensuring the ongoing integrity and security of their provenance chains.
 To facilitate this, the mechanism of *Rotation Statements* is introduced.
-Rotation Statements allow for the simltaneous termination of an existing provenance chain and its seed, and the initiation of a new chain using a new seed, linking the two chains together.
+Rotation Statements allow for the simultaneous termination of an existing provenance chain and its seed, and the initiation of a new chain using a new seed, linking the two chains together.

 The new chain must have the *same or higher* resolution as the old chain, allowing for upgrading (but never downgrading) the security of the chain if desired.